ookiineko/anime-transcription/README.md

 timed subtitles can be created later if me or someone else willing to put efforts into it

+> [!NOTE]
+> this repo under a rewrite/refactor again to further more improve quality and for making it easier to maintain, see the branch [`new`](../../tree/new), which will be default later once contents are on par with the current branch; until that updates here will be somewhat stalled

 ## What

 consider it as a hint for if you plan to immerse in these animes